sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 #### Analog to Digital Converter

 As mentioned, the ADC was used in conjuction with the light sensor in our project.
 It takes the continuous signal of light from the environment and breaks it down into readable digitized signals as intensities.
 With a 10-bit resoultion and 8 channels, there are 1024 different levels that can be output as voltages.
 This leaves the light intensity readings relatively specific in terms of the needs of our project.
+(Sklar)

 The sensor and Raspberry Pi configuration can be found in Figure XX